-Entertainment and meals offered as a form of reception (provided for facilitating communication amongst the attendees of commercial negotiations or meetings) are permitted; entertainment and meals provided solely for leisure pursuits and dining opportunities that are beyond the scope of such as reception (as described above) are prohibited.
+Entertainment and meals offered as a form of reception (provided for facilitating communication among the attendees of commercial negotiations or meetings) are permitted; entertainment and meals provided solely for leisure pursuits and dining opportunities that are beyond the scope of such as reception (as described above) are prohibited.
 Furthermore, lavish and extravagant recreational activities and meals are prohibited.
-Recreational activities such as social gatherings and dining and other meals offered as social courtesy are permitted if not lavish and extravagant.
+Recreational activities such as social gatherings and dining and other meals offered as a social courtesy are permitted if not lavish or extravagant.

-In regard to ethical pharmaceutical drugs, the Fair Competition Code likely will be amended as follows:
+With regard to ethical pharmaceutical drugs, the Fair Competition Code will likely be amended as follows:

-- Meals offered at a lecture meeting or other social event shall not exceed JPY20,000. - Lunch boxes (bento) and snacks offered at a product explanatory promotion conducted by MR shall not exceed JPY3,000. - Meals offered at a meeting for organizers to plan a lecture meeting, held in relation to the entrustment of research, etc., shall not exceed JPY20,000. - Meals offered to a speaker who was invited to an in-house study group shall not exceed JPY20,000. - Meals that go with a product explanatory activity shall no exceed JPY5,000.
+- Meals offered at a lecture meeting or other social event shall not exceed JPY 20,000. - Lunch boxes (bento) and snacks offered at a product explanatory promotion conducted by MR shall not exceed JPY 3,000.

+- Meals offered at a meeting for organizers to plan a lecture meeting, held in relation to the entrustment of research, etc., shall not exceed JPY 20.000. - Meals offered to a speaker who was invited to an in-house study group shall not exceed JPY 20,000. - Meals that go with a product explanatory activity shall not exceed JPY 5,000 (in the medical industry, JPY 10,000).